-Power – Existing rights that give the current ability to direct the relevant activities of an other company/investment.
+Power by definition in IFRS 10 – Existing rights that give the current ability to direct the relevant activities of an other company/investment.
 It is of importance in the assessment of control over an investee by an investor, leading to the question to consolidate the investee into the consolidated accounts of the investor.

 “Power” is defined as the investor having such rights that (s)he can direct the activities that affect the investee’s returns.
 In the simplest cases, such power arises from the voting rights granted by shares.
 A parent company exerts power when it owns directly or through intermediate subsidiaries more than half of the voting power of the investee.
 Its vote allows it to direct the investee’s activities and appoint key members of its governing body.

 Assessment of control

 - Even when power is exercised through shares, it may be difficult for third parties to identify controlling entities.
 Most globally operating corporations have a very diversified and international shareholder base; ownership can change rapidly over time (though arguably less for large blocks of capital); it is difficult to trace shares because they can be held through different group entities; subsidiaries whose shares are unlisted may not be subject to the requirements to disclose the identity of significant owners of their voting securities, contrary to what is generally requested from listed entities2.

 - Power can also result from other means than voting shares, for instance contractual arrangements.
 This may allow for the control of entities without ownership of shares, for instance in the case of special purpose entities (such as securitisation/structured vehicles, which played an important role during the Great Financial Crisis of 2007–09).